voyfai/frontend-take-home-test-bounding-boxes/README.md

 - Load document from the backend when page opens (endpoint is already set but is currently not being called anywhere in the frontend)
 - Store response in Redux store
 - Create a bounding box and document viewer
-- render the image base64 data in to a doucment viewer and add bounding boxes of the items included in the response
+- render the image base64 data in to a docment viewer and add bounding boxes of the items included in the response

 ### Interaction Requirements
 - Clicking an item in the table should highlight or show selected the corresponding bounding box in the document viewer